Yiling-J/tablepilot/examples/README.md

 - **chinese_qa_parquet_huggingface**
   Similar to the previous example, but this version uses Hugging Face integration directly, eliminating the need for manual downloads.

+- **icon_jokes**
+  This example create a joke from two random icon images, shows how to use images as input prompts(column type image).
+Include both generate and autofill examples.